Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 #### Inaccuracy in media segment timing when using simple addressing #### {#timing-addressing-inaccuracy}

-When using [=simple addressing=], the samples contained in a [=media segment=] MAY cover a different time span on the [=sample timeline=] than what is indicated in the [=MPD=], as long as no constraints defined in this document are violated by this deviation.
+When using [=simple addressing=], the samples contained in a [=media segment=] MAY cover a different time span on the [=sample timeline=] than what is indicated by the nominal timing in the MPD, as long as no constraints defined in this document are violated by this deviation.

 <figure>
 	<img src="Images/Timing/InaccurateAddressing.png" />
-	<figcaption>Simple addressing relaxes the requirement on [=media segment=] contents matching the [=MPD timeline=] and the [=sample timeline=].
+	<figcaption>Simple addressing relaxes the requirement on [=media segment=] contents matching the [=sample timeline=].
 Red boxes indicate samples.</figcaption>
 </figure>

-The allowed deviation is defined as the maximum offset between the edges of the nominal time span (as defined by the segment reference in the [=MPD=]) and the edges of the true time span (as defined by the contents of the [=media segment=]).
+The allowed deviation is defined as the maximum offset between the edges of the nominal time span (as defined by the MPD) and the edges of the true time span (as defined by the contents of the [=media segment=]).
 The deviation is evaluated separately for each edge.

 Advisement: This allowed deviation does not relax any requirements that do not explicitly define an exception.
-For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=].
+For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=] in a [=period=].

-The deviation SHALL be no more than 50% of the nominal segment duration and MAY be in either direction.
+The deviation SHALL be no more than 50% of the nominal [=media segment=] duration and MAY be in either direction.

 Note: This results in a maximum true duration of 200% (+50% outward extension on both edges) and a minimum segment duration of 1 sample (-50% inward from both edges would result in 0 but empty segments are not allowed).

-Allowing inaccurate timing is intended to enable reasoning on the [=MPD timeline=] using average values for [=media segment=] timing.
-If the addressing data says that a [=media segment=] contains 4 seconds of data on average, a client can predict with reasonable accuracy which samples are found in which segments, while at the same time the packager is not required to emit per-segment timing data in the [=MPD=].
+Allowing inaccurate timing is intended to enable reasoning on the [=sample timeline=] using average values for [=media segment=] timing.
+If the addressing data says that a [=media segment=] contains 4 seconds of data on average, a client can predict with reasonable accuracy which samples are found in which [=media segments=], while at the same time the service is not required to publish per-segment timing data in the MPD.
 It is expected that the content is packaged with this contraint in mind (i.e. **every** segment cannot be inaccurate in the same direction - a shorter segment now implies a longer segment in the future to make up for it).

 <div class="example">
 Consider a [=media segment=] with a nominal start time of 10 seconds from period start and a nominal duration of 4 seconds, within a [=period=] of unlimited duration.